 landing speed and long endurance although any engine could power the aircraft.

-fixed undercarriage.
+and fixed undercarriage.
 The engine chosen by the company was the 600-hp Rolls Royce Kestrel IV which would later be renamed the Goshawk II.
 An experimental engine this was cooled by evaporation as

 opposed to the normal radiator engines which meant less water was needed and thus saved weight.
-As required by the Specification four machine-guns would be fitted one in each side of the

 showed that the aircraft was directionally unstable.
 To resolve this issue the fin area was increased.

-June 1934 this was to be it for the Type 224 as in the end it was to be the Gloster Gladiator, which was born out of a design study of the Gauntlet, which was chosen.
+Gloster Gladiator, which was born out of a design study of the Gauntlet, which was chosen.

-Only one example was built and this arrived at the Aircraft and Armament Experimental Establishment at Martlesham Heath on the 25th May 1937 where it was used on a firing range as a target.
+Only one example was built and this arrived at the Aeroplane and Armament Experimental Establishment at Martlesham Heath on the 25th May 1937 where it was used on a firing range as a target.